The 10 Worst Things about Being a Single Parent

 Both are tough, but obviously the former is the toughest.
 No breaks at all take it’s toll both physically and mentally.
 I found the only relief I would get was when I would visit family or friends and they would interact with my son for a couple of hours meaning I could just sit.
 By being away from our home I could also avoid the housework so physically got to enjoy a small break, but other than that it was 24/7.

 When my son began going to nursery for three mornings a week I suddenly started to get time to breathe, but it was quickly filled by my self employment work, which was also done when he would go to bed at night.

 One single parent said; “For the past 6 months I have pretty much had care of my children 100% of the time except for a couple of occasions.
 No me time or time to clear my head is exhausting”.

 Another said; “When you’ve had a rubbish day there is no one to take over even for just 5 minutes”.

 Night times are hard.
 Really hard.

 After an exhausting day most people like to sit at home with their partner, have cuddles and offload, or for the single people they go for dinner or drinks with friends and interact with other human beings.

 When you’re a single parent it’s really hard to socialise in the evenings.
 Sure you can invite people over once the kids are in bed, but there’s only so many times your friends will want to just sit at your house and talk quietly to avoid waking the baby.

-There are also many friends who also have children and are in the same situation of being imprisoned in their houses from 7.30pm when the kids are in bed so it's hard to find people who are free to join you.
+Many friends also have children and are in the same situation of being imprisoned in their houses from 7.30pm when the kids are in bed so it’s hard to find people who are free to join you.